Saslong

 Saslong is a World Cup downhill ski course in Italy just above Val Gardena/Gröden.
 Located on the Langkofel in the Dolomites, the race course made its World Cup debut in February 1969.
+The ski course is named after the mountain Saslonch (Langkofel, Sassolungo) with an adapted spelling.

+Franz Klammer and Kristian Ghedina won record 4 downhills and Aksel Lund Svindal record 5 super-G's.

 Course sections

 Spinel

-Difficult jump short after the start, into the steepest section (56.9% gradient), then virtual change direction in mid-air to compression.
+This section starts as a very difficult jump short after the start, into the steepest section (56.9% gradient), then virtual change direction in mid-air to compression.

 Saut dl Moro

 A 40 m jump which takes skiers into the second compression.